 Arduino Tutorial 22: Understanding and Using Active Buzzers to Add Sound to Your Project

 The advantage of the active buzzer is that it is easier to use.
 Just apply 5 volts, and it goes off.
 The advantage of the passive buzzer is that it is cheaper, and allows you more control of the tone, or pitch of the sound produced.
-If you want to follow along at home, you can order the Arduino Kit we are using HERE.
+If you want to follow along at home, an official Arduino Uno R3 is available HERE.
+In this new series of lessons, I will be using the sensor and other components found in this KIT.